5 steps to buying &

 Step 1 - Find the right boat for your needs.

 Before doing anything else in the boat buying process, you have to know what you’re looking for.
 By determining the exact kind of craft that you want to have, you will save time on your search and be far more satisfied once you find your used boat.
-Decide on the boat that will meet the needs of you and your family that will serve you best when out on the water.
+Decide on the boat that will meet the needs of you and your family to serve you best when you hit the water.

 What do you want to be doing out on the water?
 Fishing?
 Wakeboarding? or simply cruising?